 Digital GI Bill (DGIB)

-Project and sprint planning, and translating design requirements
+Project and sprint planning

-Collaborating with Developers
+Collaborating closely with developers

 Deliverables